Books that Span Multiple Continents

 Because Georgia’s memories of that portion of life are so repressed, she doesn’t know the answers to Lara’s questions.
 When therapy fails, she heads to across the sea to New Orleans where she met Lara’s father, and then to the small island in New Zealand where he died.
 Will she be able to piece together her own history and hold her family together?

-The Book Girls Say...If you read and enjoyed A Drop in the Ocean from our Australia list, this is the same author.
+If you read and enjoyed A Drop in the Ocean from our Australia list, this is the same author.

 The Paris Library

 Based on a true story, this novel will transport you to two vastly different time periods and locations.
-In 1939 Paris, Odile works for the American Library.
+In 1939 Paris, Odile worked for the American Library.
 When Nazis arrive in Paris and threaten the library, Odile and her fellow brave librarians join the resistance.

-Forty-three years later in Montana, teenager Lily becomes interested in her widowed neighbor.
+Forty-three years later, in Montana, teenager Lily becomes interested in her widowed neighbor.
 As they begin to form a bond, Lily tries to learn more about how her French neighbor ended up in Montana.
 They have no idea that a dark secret connects them.

 Christmas at Tiffany’s